Boeing KC-135 Stratotanker: Background

-In 1954 USAF's Strategic Air Command (SAC) held a competition for a jet-powered aerial refueling tanker.
-Lockheed's tanker version of the proposed Lockheed L-193 airliner with rear fuselage-mounted engines was declared the winner in 1955.
+In 1954, USAF's Strategic Air Command (SAC) held a competition for a jet-powered aerial refueling tanker.
+Lockheed Corporation's tanker version of the proposed Lockheed L-193 airliner with rear fuselage-mounted engines was declared the winner in 1955.
 Since Boeing's proposal was already flying, the KC-135 could be delivered two years earlier and Air Force Secretary Harold E. Talbott ordered 250 KC-135 tankers until Lockheed's design could be manufactured.
 In the end, orders for the Lockheed tanker were dropped rather than supporting two tanker designs.
 Lockheed never produced its jet airliner, while Boeing would eventually dominate the market with a family of airliners based on the 707.

-In 1954, the Air Force placed an initial order for 29 KC-135As, the first of an eventual 820 of all variants of the basic C-135 family.
+In 1954, the USAF placed an initial order for 29 KC-135As, the first of an eventual 820 of all variants of the basic C-135 family.
 The first aircraft flew in August 1956 and the initial production Stratotanker was delivered to Castle Air Force Base, California, in June 1957.
-The last KC-135 was delivered to the Air Force in 1965.
+The last KC-135 was delivered to the USAF in 1965.

 Developed in the early 1950s, the basic airframe is characterized by 35-degree aft swept wings and tail, four underwing-mounted engine pods, a horizontal stabilizer mounted on the fuselage near the bottom of the vertical stabilizer with positive dihedral on the two horizontal planes and a hi-frequency radio antenna which protrudes forward from the top of the vertical fin or stabilizer.
-These basic features make it strongly resemble the commercial Boeing 707 and 720 aircraft, although it is actually a different aircraft.
+These basic features make it strongly resemble the commercial Boeing 707 and 720 aircraft, although it is a different aircraft.